 "An integrated security function covers the business environment and allows more visibility into normal and abnormal activities.
 It adapts security strategy to the current digital environment in order to bring innovation to the next level in the safest way possible and promote the benefits of secure business to all our clients, employees, and stakeholders.
 'Security by design' has become a core part of the processes at Barclays."

-Elena Kvochko, CIO, Group Security Division, Barclays Bank
+Elena Kvochko, Barclays Bank's CIO Group Security Division

 "Digital literacy is regularly communicated at all levels of the organisation through workshops, intranet, noticeboards or email briefings and advisories.
 An example has been cybersecurity and keeping staff informed via regular email and intranet advisories such as 'Anatomy of a malicious email', a cybersecurity section at our welcome day for new starters, a collection of cybersecurity do's and don'ts posters for staff noticeboards around the country, and a board workshop about cybersecurity risk and mitigation."